-Time Frames for Work Simulation
+Time Frames for Work Sin nulation

-Time to Draduce Effect 2 to 6 hours per day

 Time to Produce Effect 2 to 6 hours per day.

 Frequency 2 to 5 visits per week.

+Time Frames for Work Simulation

 Optimum Duration 2 to 4 weeks.

 Maximum Duration 6 weeks.
 Participation in a program beyond 6 weeks must be documented with respect to need and the ability to facilitate positive symptomatic and functional gains.